 Housetraining a puppy is one of the main concerns of new dog owners and one of the very first things we teach our dogs.

 A pup will have very few accidents and can be fully housetrained within a few weeks if trained correctly.
 If trained incorrectly, we make the housetraining process last months or years.
-In the worst cases, we unintentionally train our dogs to pee in the house, in their kennels or even on themselves.

-Potty training a puppy can be overwhelming for someone who wants to do it right but does not have experience with a dog.
 Everyone has their own method of potty training, and unfortunately people still use old school techniques such as hitting the pup with a newspaper or rubbing her nose in her own poop.
 Lovely.

-Tips for puppy housetraining:
+Tips for puppy potty training

 1. Adopt a puppy or adult dog when you have time to train it.

-When I adopted my mutt Ace, I knew I did not have time to properly housetrain a puppy.
-That’s why I adopted an adult, housebroken dog.
 This might be a good idea for you too if you work long hours or can’t take some time off when you first adopt your puppy.
 It will take a few weeks to fully housetrain a puppy, and that’s being optimistic.

 A dog left unsupervised in a new area will pick up bad habits.
 If no one is there to show the dog how to act, she will do whatever makes sense for her at the time.
-At the very least, you should be able to run home during your lunch break and also hire someone to let the dog out twice a day while you are gone during those first few weeks.

-A kennel works extremely well for housebreaking.
-A puppy will not want to go to the bathroom where she sleeps.
 It’s possible to have a puppy that never has an accident in the house if you use the kennel method and supervise the pup at all times when she’s out of the kennel.
-I believe in this method 100 percent and will never housetrain a puppy any other way.
-The only exception would be an adult dog that has some kind of irrational fear of being crated.

 It works this way: Crate the dog whenever you can’t supervise her such as at night or when you are not home.
 Take the pup outside right after she gets out of her kennel and she is almost guaranteed to go.